pagarba/iot-flux/tutorials/turorialOne.md

      - File with namessh
           - should remain empty and without any extension

   - Eject the microSD card from your computer and insert it into your Raspberry Pi
   - Power up your Pi and after a few moments your Pi should be up and connected to WiFi
   - But we don’t see that until we connect from PC to Raspberry Pi
   - For that, we must find out local IP address of Raspberry Pi
-      - One way to find that is to log into your router and find attached devices
-      - Another way is to first find out the local IP address of your PC
+      - find out the local IP address of your PC by using ipconfig
-      - or use ipconfig
+      - log into your router and scan devices